ros2/design/articles/150_ros_command_line_arguments.md

 In the case of parameter files, the following precedence apply:

 * Parameter assignments targeting a specific node prevail over those using wildcards.
-* Within a file, in case of the contradictory assignments, the last assignment applies (i.e.: the one nearer to the end of the file).
+* Within a file, in case of the overlapping assignments, the last assignment applies (i.e.: the one closest to EOF).
 * Parameter files have the same precedence that command line parameter assignments.
 They are parsed from left to right, and the rightmost argument prevails.

 As an example: